meantaraa/python-tip-calculator/README.md

 ## 🤝 Contributing
 Feel free to fork this repository, make improvements, and submit a pull request.
 Contributions are always welcome!

-## 🌟 Show Your Support
-If you found this project useful, please give it a ⭐ on GitHub!